 Oil has been getting a lot of attention these days.
-That’s especially true in Canada, a country which seems to be one of the only places in the world where it’s next to impossible to build a pipeline, all the while world demand for this "black gold" continues to grow every year.
+That’s especially true in Canada, a country that has seen major pipelines cancelled and loses tens of billions of dollars a year due to the oil price discount, all the while world demand for this "black gold" continues to grow every year.

-Since 2008, the Tar Sands Campaign has effectively labelled any and all Canadian oil as the “black swan” of energy supply.
+Since 2008, the Tar Sands Campaign has effectively labelled any and all Canadian oil as the "dirtiest" of energy supply.
 This couldn’t be further from the truth.

 It begs us to ask these protestors a few important questions:

 Do they know just how many everyday objects and uses there are for petroleum products?